 Name and Year First Became Director Business Experience Age Leonard Schnitzer 1948 Chief Executive Officer since August 1973; became Chairman of the Board in March 1991.
-73 Robert W. Philip 1991 President and a director since March 1991.
+74 Robert W. Philip 1991 President and a director since March 1991.
 Became director in March 1991.
 He had been a Vice President of the Company since 1984 with responsibility for the Company's Metra steel distribution division from 1984 to the time of its sale in July 1990.
 Mr. Philip is Leonard Schnitzer's son-in-law.
-50 Kenneth M. Novack 1991 Executive Vice-President of the Company and President of Schnitzer Investment Corp. and certain other Schnitzer Group Companies.
+51 Kenneth M. Novack 1991 Executive Vice President of the Company and President of Schnitzer Investment Corp.
+(SIC) and certain other Schnitzer Group Companies.
 From 1975 to 1980, he worked for the Company as Vice President and then Executive Vice President.
 Mr. Novack was also President of SIC from 1978 to 1980.
-From 1981 until April 1991, he was a partner in the law firm of Ball, Janik & Novack.
+From 1981 until April 1991, he was a partner in the law firm known formerly as Ball, Janik & Novack.
 Mr. Novack is the son-in-law of Gilbert Schnitzer, a brother of Leonard Schnitzer.
-51 Gary Schnitzer 1993 Executive Vice President in charge of the Company's California scrap operations since 1980 and a director since September 1993.
+52 Gary Schnitzer 1993 Executive Vice President in charge of the Company's California scrap operations since 1980 and a director since September 1993.
 Gary Schnitzer is the son of Gilbert Schnitzer.
-55 Dori Schnitzer 1991 Secretary of the Company since June 1987 and became a director in March 1991.
+56 Dori Schnitzer 1991 Secretary of the Company since June 1987 and became a director in March 1991.
 She also served as corporate counsel of the Company from October 1987 to May 1991 when she became Vice President of Lasco Shipping Co.
 Dori Schnitzer is a daughter of Morris Schnitzer, a deceased brother of Leonard Schnitzer.
+45

-44 Carol S. Lewis 1987 Director of the Company since December 1987.
-She is currently proprietor of Virginia Jacobs, a linen and home accessories store.
+Carol S. Lewis 1987 Director of the Company since December 1987.
+She is currently a proprietor of Virginia Jacobs, which has three linen and home accessories stores.
 From 1991 until 1995 she worked as a marketing and fund-raising consultant.
 From 1981 until 1991 she worked for Oregon Public Broadcasting, the nonprofit operator of public television and radio in Oregon, most recently as President of the Oregon Public Broadcasting Foundation.
-Carol Lewis is the daughter of Manuel Schnitzer, a brother of Leonard Schnitzer.
-60 Jean S. Reynolds 1993 Director of the Company since September 1993.
-Jean S. Reynolds is marketing a consultant.
+Carol Lewis is a daughter of Manuel Schnitzer, a brother of Leonard Schnitzer.
+61 Scott Lewis 1998 Director of the Company since 1998.
+Mr. Lewis is an information technology consultant.
+He formerly was President of Sora Corporation, a software company located in Portland, Oregon.
+39 Jean S. Reynolds 1993 Director of the Company since September 1993.
+Jean S. Reynolds is a marketing consultant.
 She is a daughter of Morris Schnitzer, a deceased brother of Leonard Schnitzer.
-48

-Manuel Schnitzer 1991 Director of the Company until December 1987.
-He became a director again in March 1991.
-Manuel Schnitzer is a brother of Leonard Schnitzer.
-90 Robert S. Ball 1993 Director of the Company since September 1993.
+49 Robert S. Ball 1993 Director of the Company since September 1993.
 Since 1982, he has been a partner in the Portland, Oregon law firm of Ball Janik LLP.
-56 William A. Furman 1993 Director of the Company since September 1993.
-Since 1981, he has been the President and Chief Executive Officer and a director of The Greenbrier Companies of Portland, Oregon, a publicly held company with subsidiaries, including Gunderson, Inc., engaged in manufacturing, marketing and leasing of railcars and other equipment.
-52 Ralph R. Shaw 1993 Director of the Company since September 1993.
+57 William A. Furman 1993 Director of the Company since September 1993.
+Since 1981, he has been President, Chief Executive Officer and a director of The Greenbrier Companies of Portland, Oregon, a publicly held company with subsidiaries, including Gunderson, Inc., engaged in manufacturing, marketing and leasing of railcars and other equipment.
+53 Ralph R. Shaw 1993 Director of the Company since September 1993.
 Mr. Shaw is President of Shaw Management, Inc., a financial services and venture capital firm.
 He is also a director of TRM Copy Centers Corporation.
-57
+58

-The Board of Directors held four meetings during the fiscal year ended August 31, 1997.
+The Board of Directors held four meetings during the fiscal year ended August 31, 1998.
 Each director attended at least 75% of the aggregate number of meetings of the Board and of committees of the Board on which they served.